 Ingest Session: a session to upload the media content into a 5GMSd AS

+Policy Template: A collection of (semi-static) PCF / NEF API parameters, which are specific to the Application Service Provider and also the resulting PCC Rule.

-Policy type identification: an indication of the desired policy, which is used by 5GMSd AF to select the appropriate PCF/NEF API and parameters towards 5G System, so that the PCF can compile the desired PCC Rule.
+Policy Template Id: an identification of the desired policy template, which is used by 5GMSd AF to select the appropriate PCF/NEF API towards 5G System, so that the PCF can compile the desired PCC Rule.